MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/view-service-health.md

 ## History

-Service health lets you look at current health status and view the history of any service advisories and incidents in the past 30 days.
+Service health lets you look at current health status and view the history of any service advisories and incidents that have impacted your tenant in the past 30 days.
 To view the past health of all services, select **View history** on the **Service health** page.

 ![Show link to health history](media/12a3e484-1eb4-497f-8cab-8064bccc2ef5.png)